Phillip-a-richmond/Bioinformatics-Introductory-Analysis-Course/InClassAssignmentSection3.md

 11. The annotations the file you just created go from low to high on the chromosomal position.
 Re-sort this file so that the annotations go from high to low.
 (Hint, use the internet, I never taught you sort)
 12. Change the permissions on your Assignment 3 directory to allow the user, group, and world to read, write and execute.
 13. Change the permissions on the S288c_chrI_CDS.bed to be read, write, and execute for the user, but only readable for the group and world.

+When you are done, show Phil your Assignment 3 directory, and then help others who are still working/struggling/pulling their hair out.